Klondike Gold Rush: Life in the Klondike

 The massive influx of prospectors drove the formation of boom towns along the routes of the stampede, with Dawson City in the Klondike the largest.
 The new towns were crowded, often chaotic and many disappeared just as soon as they came.
 Most stampeders were men but women also travelled to the region, typically as the wife of a prospector.
 Some women entertained in gambling and dance halls built by business men and women who were encouraged by the lavish spending of successful miners.
+Katherine "Kate" Ryan (also called "Klondike Kate") established several restaurants and worked as a nurse in Whitehorse.

 Dawson remained relatively lawful, protected by the Canadian NWMP, which meant that gambling and prostitution were accepted while robbery and murder were kept low.
 By contrast, especially the port of Skagway under US jurisdiction in Southeast Alaska became infamous for its criminal underworld.
 The extreme climate and remoteness of the region in general meant that supplies and communication with the outside world including news and mail were scarce.